Defining Workflow Tasks

 Default retry behavior

-- Retry up to 3 times (i.e., 4 total attempts)
+- Retry a failed run up to three times (i.e., four total attempts).

-- Double the wait time after each retry (i.e., one second, two seconds, four seconds)
+- Double the wait time after each retry (i.e., one second, two seconds, four seconds).

 Customizing retries